-Copper is often used to make wires as electrical connectors to devices such as televisions, xboxs and sound equipment such as
+Copper is often used to make wires as electrical connectors for devices such as televisions, xboxs and sound equipment such as

 electrical guitars, hi-fis and other musical instruments, but in time it will tarnish and its electrical conductivity will fall.
 Hi-end electrical connectors are gold